Our Eighth Featured Libation of the World Comes from Lovely Portugal

 What is Port Wine?

-Port wine (also known as Vinho do Porto or Port) is a Portuguese fortified wine produced in the Douro Valley of northern Portugal.
-Port wine is typically a sweet red wine, often served with dessert, although it also comes in dry, semi-dry, and white varieties.
-Other port-style fortified wines are produced outside Portugal.
-These countries are Argentina, Australia, Canada, France, India, South Africa, Spain, and the United States.
-However, under the European Union Protected Designation of Origin guidelines, only wine from Portugal can be labeled “Port.”
+Port wine, also called Vinho do Porto or simply Port, is a fortified wine from Portugal’s Douro Valley.
+Typically a sweet red wine served with dessert, it also comes in dry, semi-dry, and white varieties.
+While other countries, including Argentina, Australia, Canada, France, India, South Africa, Spain, and the United States, produce similar fortified wines, only those from Portugal can legally bear the name “Port” under European Union Protected Designation of Origin rules.

 Types of Port Wine